Attorney General Sues Man Who Pressured Consumers to Buy Homes and Pocketed Deposits

 Defendant collected payments from consumers, then did not provide the homes or refund buyers

-North Carolina Attorney General Roy Cooper has filed a lawsuit through his Consumer Protection Division seeking refunds for consumers ripped off after paying for a manufactured home.
+the North Carolina Attorney General's Office has filed a lawsuit seeking refunds for consumers ripped off after paying for a manufactured home.

 According to a press release issued by the North Carolina Department of Justice (NCDOJ), George Henry Smith is accused of tricking consumers into paying thousands for manufactured houses that he was not actually authorized to sell, then not providing the houses and refusing to refund the consumers.